-- Directed toward licensed, certified, chartered or otherwise credentialed mental health professionals who have already established their basic education, training and practice.
+- Directed toward licensed, certified, chartered or otherwise credentialed mental health professionals who have established their basic education and practice.
 (Dr. Doherty also offers a free quarterly student mentoring group.)

 - Practice-based.
-When possible, we discuss, in confidence, actual case studies and examples from the group members’ work.
-As in other consultation settings, we explore the origins and causes of individual’s problems, diagnosis and effective labeling of problems, and treatment strategies.
+We discuss, in confidence, actual case studies and examples from the group members’ work.
+As in other consultation settings, we explore origins and causes of individual’s problems, diagnosis and effective labeling of problems, and treatment strategies.

 - Deeply personal.
-We reflect on our own sense of self, our ecological and environmental identity, our culture, our values, our ethics, gender, sexual orientation, our privilege and experience of injustice — all the intersections we inhabit.
+We reflect on our own sense of self, our environmental identity, our values, our ethics, gender, sexual orientation, our privilege and experience of injustice — all the intersections we inhabit.

-- Evidence-based, primarily based in science and empirical findings, with recognition of the limitations of a human-centric scientific worldview and honoring of multiple ways of knowing including spirituality and holism.
+- Evidence-based, with recognition of the limitations of a human-centric scientific worldview and honoring of multiple ways of knowing including spirituality and holism.